linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 10 Municipal Securities.md

 Municipal bonds are traded in the over-the-counter market supported by municipal bond dealers across the country.
 Markets are maintained on smaller issuers (referred to as "local credits") by regional brokerage firms, local banks, and by some of the larger Wall Street firms.
 Larger issuers (referred to as "general market names") are supported by the larger brokerage firms and banks, many of whom have investment banking relationships with these issuers.
 There are brokers who serve as intermediaries in the sale of large blocks of municipal bonds among dealers and large institutional investors.
 Some municipal bonds are traded via the Internet.

-In the municipal bond markets, an odd lot of bonds is  $25,000 or less in par value for retail investors.
-For institutions, anything less than$ 100,000 in par value is considered an odd lot.
+In the municipal bond markets, an odd lot of bonds is  \$25,000 or less in par value for retail investors.
+For institutions, anything less than\$ 100,000 in par value is considered an odd lot.
 Dealer spreads depend on several factors.
 For the retail investor, the spread can range from as low as one-quarter of one point ( $12.50 per$ 5,000 par value) on large blocks of actively traded bonds to four points ( $200 per$ 5,000 of par value) for odd lot sales of an inactive issue.
 For institutional investors, the dealer spread rarely exceeds one-half of one point ( $25 per$ 5,000 of par value).

 The convention for both corporate and Treasury bonds is to quote prices as a percentage of par value with 100 equal to par.
 Municipal bonds, however, generally are traded and quoted in terms of yield (yield to maturity or yield to call).
 The price of the bond in this case is called a basis price.
 The exception is certain long-maturity revenue bonds.
 A bond traded and quoted in dollar prices (actually, as a percentage of par value) is called a dollar bond.